0xAX/linux-insides/Booting/linux-bootstrap-2.md

 After the `hdr` is copied into `boot_params.hdr`, the next step is console initialization by calling the `console_init` function which is defined in [arch/x86/boot/early_serial_console.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/early_serial_console.c).

 It tries to find the `earlyprintk` option in the command line and if the search was successful, it parses the port address and baud rate of the serial port and initializes the serial port.
-Value of `earlyprintk` command line option can be one of the:
+Value of `earlyprintk` command line option can be one of these:

 	* serial,0x3f8,115200
 	* serial,ttyS0,115200